SuperByte-github/PyDodge/README.md

-***WIP***

-**NOTE** This is not an important file, this is just about the game and some info about it.

 **PyDodge** *v0.1* made in python using *PyGame*, *Random*, *Time*.
-Belongs to **Super Byte**
+Belongs to **Super Byte ST**

 ***

 #### ABOUT

 This game was made in just a week because everyday a very small period of time, this game was developed so it took a week.
-This is so easy that you can aslo make a clone of it very easily but I'm planning to develop it in a different way.
-Any other can join me (currently looking for a good collaborator).
+*Contact* : Surendhran2003@gmail.com

 ***